KyushuUniversityMathematics/BrickCornerWangTiling/README.md

        ocamlc TilingProgram.ml Tilingrender.ml -o TilingRender
        ./TilingRender
   You have rendered images such as "b44a.svg" and "b44c.svg".
-- You may use some external program such as 'rsvg-convert' to convert the image format from ".svg" to ".png".
+- You may use some external program such as 'rsvg-convert' to convert the image format from ".svg" to ".png" or ".pdf".
-     eg.  svg-convert b44a.svg > b44a.png
+     eg.  rsvg-convert b44a.svg > b44a.png
+          rsvg-convert -f pdf -o b44a.pdf b44a.svg